UC-Davis-molecular-computing/scadnano/README.md

+## **WARNING**

+Despite being run in a browser, currently this application is not really a "web app".
+Nothing is stored on a server; everything is running and being stored in your browser locally.
+In particular, your design is not automatically saved in an easily recoverable way. *For convenience only*, the application uses something called "localStorage" to store your most recent design in the browser.
+Thus, if you close your browser and re-start the application later, you should see the design you were working on before.

+**However, relying on your browser's localStore is not a safe or recommended way of saving your work.**
+The storage format may change, or your browser may remove the contents of localStorage, and then your work would be lost.
+It is strongly recommended that you frequently save your work by pressing the "Save" button and saving your design to a .dna file.

 ## Terms

 The main parts of the program are the *side view* on the left, and the *main view* in the center.